nilportugues/php-sitemap/README.md

 <a name="block5"></a>
 ## 5. Fully tested.
 Testing has been done using PHPUnit and [Travis-CI](https://travis-ci.org).
-All code has been tested to be compatible from PHP 5.3 up to PHP 5.6 and [Facebook's PHP Virtual Machine: HipHop](http://hiphop-php.com).
+All code has been tested to be compatible from PHP 5.3 up to PHP 5.6 and [Facebook's HHVM](http://hhvm.com/).

 ---